 About Elizabeth Barlow Rogers

 Elizabeth Barlow Rogers is the president of the Foundation for Landscape Studies.
-A native of San Antonio, Texas, she earned a bachelor’s degree in art history from Wellesley College and a master’s degree in city planning from Yale University.
+A native of San Antonio, Texas, she earned a B.A. degree from Wellesley College and an M.A. in city planning from Yale University.
 In 1979, she was appointed Central Park administrator.
 The following year, in order to bring citizen support to the restoration and management renewal of Central Park, she initiated the Central Park Conservancy, the nation’s first public-private park partnership.

-A writer on the history of landscape design and the cultural meaning of place, Rogers is the author of The Forests and Wetlands of New York City (Little, Brown and Company, 1971), Frederick Law Olmsted’s New York (Whitney Museum/Praeger, 1972), The Central Park Book (Central Park Task Force, 1977), Rebuilding Central Park: A Management and Restoration Plan (The MIT Press, 1987), Landscape Design: A Cultural and Architectural History (Harry N. Abrams, Inc., 2001), Romantic Gardens: Nature, Art, and Landscape Design (David R. Godine, Publisher, 2010), Writing the Garden: A Literary Conversation Across Two Centuries (David R. Godine, Publisher, 2011), and Learning Las Vegas: Portrait of a Northern New Mexican Place (2013), and Green Metropolis: The Extraordinary Landscape of New York City as Nature, History, and Landscape Design.
+A writer on the history of landscape design and the cultural meaning of place, Rogers is the author of The Forests and Wetlands of New York City (1971), Frederick Law Olmsted’s New York (1972), Rebuilding Central Park: A Management and Restoration Plan (1987), Landscape Design: A Cultural and Architectural History (2001), Romantic Gardens: Nature, Art, and Landscape Design (2010), Writing the Garden: A Literary Conversation Across Two Centuries (2011), Learning Las Vegas: Portrait of a Northern New Mexican Place (2013), and Green Metropolis: The Extraordinary Landscape of New York City as Nature, History, and Landscape Design.
 In addition, she is the coauthor with Jason Epstein of East Hampton: A History and Guide (1975).